kushal25/UML-Parser/README.md

 <ul>
 <li>http://plantuml.com/ </li>
 <li>Jar File : plantuml.jar </li>
-<li>Java Source Code UML diagram is generated using this tool.
-Graphviz software
+<li>Java Source Code UML diagram is generated using this tool.</li>
-is required to use this tool and generate diagrams.
-Graphviz must be installed in the default directory of your system. c:\Program Files\GraphvizX.XX (Windows) or /usr/bin/do </li>
+<li>Graphviz software is required to use this tool and generate diagrams.
+Graphviz must be installed in
+the default directory of your system. c:\Program Files\GraphvizX.XX (Windows) or /usr/bin/do.
+Download Graphviz from:http://www.graphviz.org/ </li>
 </ul>

 <b>Note : All the above libraries are included in the project.
 You dont need to download anything.</b>